Our Agenda

 Variety Night Show

-Prior to and during the concert, the EDHS Youth Exchange Group will be hosting a Silent Auction.
+Prior to and during the concert, the EDHS Youth Exchange Group will be holding a silent auction.
+All funds support hosting our Bella Coola, British Columbia twins.